 Regular, Full-Time.
 Employees who are not in a temporary status and work a minimum of 38 hours weekly and maintain continuous employment status.
-Generally, these employees are eligible for the full-time benefits package and are subject to the terms, conditions, and limitations of each benefits program.
+These employees are eligible for the full-time benefits package and are subject to the terms, conditions, and limitations of each benefits program.

 Regular, Part-Time.
-Employees who are not in a temporary status and who are regularly scheduled to work up to 37 hours weekly, but at least 20 hours weekly, and who maintain continuous employment status.
+Employees who are not in a temporary status and who are regularly scheduled to work up to 37 hours weekly, and who maintain continuous employment status.
 Part-time employees are eligible for some of the benefits offered by the Potomac Conference including pro-rated holidays and vacation, reimbursement of authorized expenses, and service credit towards retirement.